Equity: everything you need to know

-Privately-held companies can seek investors by selling their shares directly.
+Privately-held companies can seek investors by selling their shares to private equity funds.
 These private equity investors can include institutions such as pension funds, university endowments and insurance companies.

 Private equity is also often sold to funds and investors who specialise in direct investments or those that engage in leveraged buyouts of public companies.
-Leveraged buyout transactions occur when a company receives a loan from private equity to fund the acquisition of another company.
-Cash flow or company assets can be used to secure the loan.
+Leveraged buyout transactions occur when a private equity company receives a loan from one or more banks or other investors to fund the acquisition of another company.
+Cash flow or company assets of the target company can be used to secure the loan.

 Private equity can come at different points in a company’s life.
-In most cases, young companies with no revenue or earnings won’t be able to afford to take out a loan.
+In most cases, young companies with no revenue or earnings won’t be able to afford to take out a loan and scale their business.
 For this reason, these companies usually get their capital from friends, family, or business people, known as angel investors.

-Venture capitalists provide the most private equity finance in return for early minority stakes.
-Venture capitalists usually invest when a company has created a product or service that’s ready to be brought to the market.
+Venture capitalists receive a minority stake in the business at an early stage, in exchange for providing private equity finance.
+They usually invest when a company has created a product or service that’s ready to be brought to the market.
 They may take a seat on the board of directors to ensure they have an active role when it comes to company growth.